 When I was 18, already aware that literature was my life, I came upon Paul Auster's anthology of 20th century French poetry.
 The first pages of that collection, after a brilliant selection of translations of Guillaume Apollinaire, presented a poet I’d never heard of: Max Jacob.

-Jacob was a prose poet working in the Parisian milieu of Apollinaire, Picasso, the Montmartre Bateau-Lavoir crowd.
+Jacob, a prose poet, worked in the Parisian milieu of Apollinaire, Picasso, the Montmartre Bateau-Lavoir crowd.
 His life was a study in contradictions: a gay Jewish man, he converted to Catholicism after a series of mystical experiences.
 His writing was extraordinarily odd.
 Something hypnotic and dull and irreverent in the voice stuck in my crop, and I immediately started writing pieces in a similar tonal register.
-In fact I wrote quite a few of them.

 Two years later I was in university learning French so as to be able to read Rimbaud and this fellow Jacob.
 By sheer chance, my university’s French department happened to include Sydney Lévy, an Egyptian emigre who’d written a book on Jacob.
 Lévy’s short book, The Play of the Text, revealed to me some of the subtlety of Jacob’s rhetorical tricks.
 Lévy himself, a chain-smoking Jewish man of Mediterranean cast, was astounded that out of nowhere had appeared a hulking Midwestern boy interested in the obscure French joker-poet Jacob.
 What’s more, this milk-fed country boy had appeared in his office befuddled, indignant even, that Jacob’s most important work, a collection titled Le Cornet à dés [The Dice Cup], had yet to be fully translated into English.